 Error code 016

-- This error occurs when you are trying to launch a channel but the network or internet connection has been lost.
+- This occurs when you are trying to launch a channel but the network or internet connection has been lost.
 Select Set up connection to go to the settings on your Roku device and follow the on-screen instructions.
 If the behavior continues, the wireless signal may be too weak.
 Try step 4 above.

 Wireless vs. Ethernet